pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 In contrast, the `Pinniped Concierge` must be deployed to every cluster that you want to enable authentication for, including the `view cluster` itself.

-See the following diagram showing a possible deployment model.
+See the following diagram showing a possible deployment model:
 ![Diagram showing the multicluster topology, where Pinniped Supervisor is deployed to View Cluster, and Pinniped Concierge instances are deployed across View, Build, and Run cluster.](../images/auth-pinniped-multi-cluster.jpg)

 For more information about the Pinniped architecture and deployment model, see the [Pinniped Documentation](https://pinniped.dev/docs/background/architecture/).